petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 this setup is totally portable.
-We'll be able to work equally well locally as we can in the cloud, providing maximum flexibility, and allowing anyone to reproduce the results anywhere.
+We'll be able to work equally well locally as we can in the cloud, providing maximum flexibility, and allowing anyone to reproduce the outputs anywhere.